ih64/4U1543/README.md

 These programs are hardcoded to work with the directory structure I set up when I was working on 4U1543.
 However, it is a starting point to making a pipeline to deal with IR data.

+I'll describe the directory structure I had explicitly, so you can either mimic it or make appropriate corrections to the code if you want to clone this directory to your machine.

+Everything is under /scratch/xrb-photometry/4U1543 on thuban fileListing.py irphot.py
+irproc.py
++Hraw/
++Jraw/
++irflats/
++reduced/
+-----+Halign/
+-----+Jalign/
++scratch/

+copy all the unprocessed binirYYMMDD.xxxx.fits data into either the Hraw or Jraw directory, depending on the filter.

+If you set all that up in your end, you should be good to go.

 There are three different python programs in this repository: fileLisitng.py, irproc.py, and irphot.py.
 Each deals with a different part of the IR reduction.
+I'll discuss each by itself below

 ## fileLisitng.py